 This past November, on two occasions here on Blogger, I referred to a quote by Elizabeth Lawrence.
 The quote is this, "Even if something is left undone, everyone must take time to sit still and watch the leaves turn."

-In the first image posted here, Cam (my cardinal) has made herself at home (as she often does) in the container which "houses" my 'Tamukeyama' AKA Japanese Maple, and she is just staring at its two remaining leaves as if waiting them for them to turn golden as they did last year, which Cam may have seen when she watched my first garden themed Virtual Story (mini movie) called, The Kiwi Speaks!
+In the first image posted here, Cam (my cardinal) has made herself at home (as she often does) in the container which "houses" my 'Tamukeyama' AKA Japanese Maple, and she is just staring at its two remaining leaves as if waiting them for them to turn golden as they did last year, which Cam may have seen when she watched my first garden themed Virtual Story (mini movie found on my You Tube Channel) called, The Kiwi Speaks!
 Fifteen Minutes of Fame . .. almost, in which my 'Tamukeyama' co-starred and sported awesome foliage!

 My normally feisty Kiwi Vines seem tolerant of the fact that they are being "used" for a perch; perhaps this is because they were selected to be my co-narrators in the virtual stories and hard cover books that I hope to produce as per the mission of my indiegogo Campaign, whose mission is to "give voice to what lives in (and visits) my garden."